ssuihko/ElektroninenKeittokirja/documentation/diary.md

 #### CamelCase and Postgre-SQL

 Apparently in Postgres database table row names, as well as method names, are case-insensitive.
 To avoid reconfigurations, one should try to name table rows using underscores instead.

+#### How to filter a relationship as a query

+In order to work with a table relationship through queries, one needs to configure it with lazy='dynamic'